Allied-occupied Germany: Soviet occupation policy

 Soviet aims in Germany were similar to those of the French, with the primary goals being to prevent future aggression by Germany and to extract reparations.

 Political activity in the Soviet occupation zone was overseen by the Soviet Military Administration (SMAD), which maintained close control over the Germans and allowed little room for independent action on the part of local German officials.
 Key posts in local administration, particularly those dealing with security members, were given to members of the Communist party.

-Soviet occupation authorities also executed a rigorous program of land reform, expropriating large landed estates and imposing direct control over much of the economic activity in the zone.
-They closed major banks and insurance companies in July 1945, and seized property formerly belonging to the German state, Wehrmacht, Nazi party, and Nazi organizations.
+Soviet occupation authorities also executed a rigorous program of land reform, expropriating large landed estates and imposing direct control over much of the economic activity in their zone.
+Germans were prohibited from inhabiting any building expropriated by the Soviets, leading to large numbers of Germans being ejected from their homes at gunpoint.
+Some with ties to the Nazi regime were summarily executed; while others were imprisoned at the former Buchenwald concentration camp, known during the Soviet occupation as NKVD special camp No. 2.
+The Soviets also closed major banks and insurance companies in July 1945, and seized property formerly belonging to the German state, Wehrmacht, Nazi party, and Nazi organizations.

-The Soviets used suspicion of supposed Werwolf activity to tighten police control and secure forced labor.
+The Soviets used suspicion of supposed Werwolf activity to tighten police control, draw up secret NKVD arrest lists, conduct summary trials and executions and secure forced labor for deportation to the gulags in the Soviet Union.